 Getting your data from one side to the other.
 It's a persistent problem for developers.
-By using the HTTP as the application
+By using HTTP as the application

 protocol; REST is a reliable, performant and easy approach for building Web Services.
 ASP.NET Web API is Microsoft's

 answer to the growing demand, and is built up from the ground to alleviate REST development in both .NET Framework and Core.